-When Chetham’s New School Building opened in 2012, funding limitations meant that the planned concert hall existed only as a void.
-Three years later, generous donations from the Stoller Charitable Trust and the Garfield Weston Foundation turned the vision into reality, and building work began.
-On 21 April 2017 it opened its doors with a celebratory Opening Weekend, beginning with a live broadcast of BBC Radio 3’s In Tune and including performances by jazz pianist Gwilym Simcock, comedian Ted Robbins, and conductor Sir Mark Elder alongside an orchestra of student and professional musicians.
+In 2017 we opened our doors with a celebratory Opening Weekend, beginning with a live broadcast of BBC Radio 3’s In Tune and including performances by jazz pianist Gwilym Simcock, comedian Ted Robbins and conductor Sir Mark Elder, alongside an orchestra of student and professional musicians.

-The Hall’s stunning architecture, designed by Stephenson STUDIO, resulted in a national RIBA Award in 2017, when it was named one of the 49 best new buildings in the country.
-Acoustics by Arup have set a standard described by Robert Beale for the Arts Desk as, “deliver(ing) the music as if every hearer is in the conductor’s shoes.”
+Soon after opening, The Hall’s stunning architecture which was designed by Stephenson STUDIO, received a national RIBA Award.
+Acoustics by Arup have set a standard described by Robert Beale from the Arts Desk as, “deliver(ing) the music as if every hearer is in the conductor’s shoes.”